roscopeco/jasm/docs/cookbook.md

 * Check that the stack / locals contain what you think they do (the error message will tell you)
 * Check that you've used the right operand type (e.g. not using `dadd` for float arguments)
 * If related to reference types, you might need to add a `checkcast` to satisfy the verifier that your type is correct
-* If related to locals, and you have `double` or `long` in the mix, remember that these take up two slots!
+* If related to locals (and arguments), and you have `double` or `long` in the mix, remember that these take up two slots!
+  * A good hint that you've hit this is if the error mentions `double_2nd` or `long_2nd`.

-One thing the verifier is quite keen on is that the stack map frames (for recent class format versions) or `MAXLOCALS` and `MAXSTACK` (for older versions) are correct - JASM computes these for you based on the code so you shouldn't need to worry about it too much.
+One thing the verifier is quite keen on is that the stack map frames (for class format versions since Java 1.6) or `MAXLOCALS` and `MAXSTACK` (for older versions) are correct - JASM computes these for you based on the code so you shouldn't need to worry about it too much.
+If you _do_ find that they're being generated incorrectly it's quite possible you have found a bug - please report it!

 More info on the verifier can be found here: https://docs.oracle.com/javase/specs/jvms/se17/html/jvms-4.html#jvms-4.10.2.2